duncan-bayne/toy-robot/README.md

 toy-robot is a simulator of a toy robot that moves on a tabletop.

 ## usage
-toy-robot reads instructions from STDIN, executing them one at a time.
+toy-robot reads instructions from STDIN, executing them one at a time until EOF is reached.
 (On a Linux or OSX system, type C-d to generate an EOF character).

 ### valid commands